awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

    Provisioning an address range is an asynchronous operation, so the call returns immediately, but the address range is not ready to use until its status changes from `pending-provision` to `provisioned`\.
 **Note**
-It can take up to three weeks to complete the provisioning process\.
+It can take up to three weeks to complete the provisioning process for publicly advertisable ranges\.
 Use the [describe\-byoip\-cidrs](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-byoip-cidrs.html) command to monitor it its progress, as in this example:

    ```
    $ aws ec2 describe-byoip-cidrs --max-results 5